 If you use Chrome, Opera or Firefox browsers, then you can find the appropriate extensions in the following directories:

 - ~/Library/Applications Support/Application Support/Firefox/Profiles/[curren profile]/extensions

 Using the Extensions Removal Tool

 You will find the last way to operate plugins the most convenient.
 With the help of just one tool, App Cleaner & Uninstaller, you can delete the add-ons of any browser and even other application extensions on your Mac.
 App Cleaner & Uninstaller has lots of useful features to clean up unneeded service files and speed up your Mac.
-You can try the app for absolutely free.
 In the Extensions section of the app, you will find a list of all your browser extensions.
 Here, you can select the unneeded extension and click to remove it.

 *You can use App Cleaner & Uninstaller as well to uninstall applications correctly and completely on your Mac and to find and remove the leftovers of apps you’ve removed by just dragging and dropping them into the Trash folder.